“Writing isn’t hard. It isn’t any harder than ditch-digging.”

 Waking up is the pits when you come to in a hospital with a broken arm, a colorful assortment of abrasions and contusions, and a face swathed in bandages.
 It’s even worse if you can’t remember what hit you.

 The bad and the ugly are crime reporter Amanda “A.J.”
 Gregson’s business.
-But learning she had a ringside seat for an explosion that killed two agents of the Continental Intelligence and Investigative Service (CIIS), incinerated an entire block of warehouses, and did so much damage to her eyes they had to be surgically removed?
+But learning she had a ringside seat for an explosion that vaporized two federal agents, incinerated an entire block of warehouses, and peppered her eyes with so much shrapnel they had to be surgically removed?
 Well, that gives the darker side of life a whole new meaning.

-For more than four hundred years, all aboard the star cruiser Janus has been sweetness and light.
-Thanks to advanced techniques and a flawless educational system, life goes on … and on and on … for the five hundred souls (a.k.a., the Quingenti) who bolted Earth when the Global Assembly refused to legalize human cloning.
+For more than 400 years, the star cruiser Janus has been a virtual Utopia.
+Life goes on … and on and on … for the Quingenti, five hundred souls who fled Earth when the Global Assembly refused to legalize human cloning as a means to obtaining mortality.